$0 District of Columbia Foster Care Quick-Start Checklist

 What's the difference between CFSA's direct licensing and going through an agency?

-CFSA does directly license a small number of foster families, but the vast majority of DC foster parents are licensed through contracted private agencies.
-The practical difference: CFSA-direct families have government-employed social workers (more stable but potentially higher caseloads), while agency families have private-sector workers (variable quality but often more responsive).
+CFSA does not directly license most traditional foster homes; most DC foster parents are licensed through contracted private agencies.
 For most prospective parents, going through an agency is the default path and the one that CFSA's own website directs you toward.

 Get Your Free District of Columbia Foster Care Quick-Start Checklist